-A: We have written extensively about medical interventions that have been shown to prevent premature birth.
+We have written extensively about medical interventions that have been shown to prevent premature birth.
 In this piece, we will discuss steps that mothers can take to help prevent preterm delivery.
 Of course, all issues pertaining to prenatal care should be fully discussed with the mother’s obstetrician.
-It is important to remember, as well, that the prevention of premature birth is the responsibility of the medical professional that is providing care to the mother and child.
+It is important to remember, as well, that the prevention of premature birth is the responsibility of the medical professionals that are providing care to the mother and child.

 Steps Mothers Can Take to Help Prevent Premature Birth